 Using STAR method means answering the question in this order:

 - TASK: Mention what you were after.
 What was your goal?
 What was the expected result?
+Did you have any dependencies?
+What was your initial thoughts about the task?

 - ACTION: Describe what you did to complete the task.
 Focus on what YOU did, not what your team did (Starting the sentences with “we” instead of “I” is a common interview mistake)